Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M08L03_Build_Workflow.md

 10. Click **+ Add Relationship** and select **Many-to-One**.

-11. Select User for Entity, enter **High Score User** for Display Name, and click **Done**.
+11. Select User for Entity, enter **High Score User** for Lookup Field Display Name, and click **Done**.

 12. Click **Save Entity**.

 ### Task 2 – Add Fields to Knowledge Assessment Form

-1. Make sure you still have the **Knowledge Assessment** selected.
+1. Make sure you still have the **Knowledge Assessment** entity selected.

 2. Select the **Forms** tab and click on the Main form.

-3. Drag the **High Score User** field from the fields explorer and drop it below the **Total Points** field on the form.
+3. Drag the **High Score User** field from the field explorer and drop it below the **Total Points** field on the form.

 4. Drag the **High Score** field from the fields explorer and drop it below the